mariasmart7/stepik_auto_tests_course/README.md

-# Full course for Selenium Automation Testing with homework for each module.
+# Course for Automation Testing with Selenium and Python.
+It contains lessons for each module.

 ## module_1: Selenium Basics
 1. Intro